 In case you don’t want to dive deep into what month to visit, here’s a quick rundown!
 When you choose to visit Disneyland will likely depend on what your priorities and schedule are.
 Let’s start with the summer months as that is generally the time of year that is easiest for people to visit.
 July is the busiest of those months, especially around the 4th of July.
 If you must go in the summer I would recommend early June or later in August.
 Neither are ideal times but both have their advantages.
 June is slightly less busy than July and a little cooler typically.
 August is very hot but as people start to go back to school the parks get less and less crowded.
 Some schools around the area start going back in the middle of the month so August could be a great time to go in terms of crowds.
 Melissa and I have gone around Labor Day before and that actually proves to be a good time as many people don’t want to go on a trip right after school starts.

 If you aren’t stuck to the summer months then there are plenty of great options.
 January is historically the quietest month at the resort but often brings many attraction refurbishments.
 February and March are the same albeit with slightly higher crowds (especially around President’s Day and late March).
-Typically, California Adventure has a Food & Wine Festival in March as well as a Lunar New Year event in January.
+California Adventure has a Food & Wine Festival in March as well as a Lunar New Year event in late January.
 I wouldn’t plan a specific trip for either but it is a nice perk.

-Late April and May are good times to go as the weather heats up and the crowds aren’t bad.
+Late April and May are good times to go as the weather is nearly perfect and the crowds aren’t bad.
 The same goes with September and early October.
 Come September, Halloween decorations go up and Disneyland hosts a Halloween Party a few nights a week.
 The crowds start to ramp up as it gets closer to Halloween and some schools go on fall break.
 November and December transition to Christmas decorations and the crowds are high around the holidays.
 Still, the parks arguably look the best at that time with beautiful decorations.

 Ultimately, I recommend going in early May, September or early December.
 Most of the attractions will be open at those points, the crowds are not extremely high, and Christmas decorations in December are an added bonus.
 If you are trying to plan your trip around a holiday then check out our post about the pros and cons of visiting the parks on each holiday.

 We have a few thoughts on this in our recent What Does a Disneyland Vacation Cost post.
-With Disneyland residing in Southern California, there are a number of airports that you can fly into – namely Orange County (John Wayne) Airport, Long Beach Airport or LAX.
+With Disneyland residing in Southern California, there are a number of airports that you can fly into – namely Orange County (John Wayne) Airport, Long Beach Airport, Ontario or LAX.
 A little further away from Disneyland is San Diego International or Burbank Airport.

 If your trip’s purpose is just to go to Disneyland then flying into Orange County undoubtedly makes the most sense as it is the closest to the resort.
 It is not always the cheapest option though.
 For looking into flight options I recommend using Matrix ITA Software and putting Orange County, Long Beach and LAX in the search engine to find the cheapest option.
 If prices are roughly equal then Orange County is the way to go.
 LAX does hold some benefits if you’re going to spend anytime in LA or north of that.
 Likewise, Long Beach Airport is a nice airport to fly into if you want to spend your first day at the beach.